B.2.c. Policy Against Hazing

 Activity or conduct that furthers legitimate curricular, extracurricular, or military training program goals is not considered to be hazing, provided that:

-(i) the goals are approved by a Middlebury official who oversees the activities of the organization or team (e.g., coach or director of student activities); and
+(i) the goals are approved by a Middlebury official who oversees the activities of the organization or team (e.g., coach or Office of Student Engagement); and

 (ii) the activity or conduct furthers the goals in a manner that is appropriate, contemplated by Middlebury, and normal and customary for similar programs at other educational institutions.